A hub of assessment resources for families and professionals as a guide through the assessment process.

 Discover whether a family member has the characteristics of Autism.
 (Available in Spanish)

 Explore an overview of the world of autism spectrum disorder (ASD) developed by Ohio parents.
-Discover a broad range of experiences with resources, supports, interventions and services.
+Discover a broad range of resources, supports, interventions and services.

 A guide to help families get the support they need when a child exhibits dangerous behavior.